 Vamoulké was arrested on July 29, 2016, according to media reports and one of the journalist’s lawyers, Alice Nkom.
 Vamoulké, who headed CRTV from 2005 until 2016, was removed from his post shortly before his arrest, according to media reports.

-Vamoulké has been detained in Kondengui Central Prison in Yaoundé since his arrest, and no evidence has been presented against him despite at least 14 scheduled hearings at the Special Criminal Court, Nkom told CPJ.
-Each time Vamoulké has appeared in court, the prosecution has requested postponement in order to bring evidence and each time the judge agreed, according to Nkom.
+Vamoulké has been detained in Kondengui Central Prison in Yaoundé since his arrest, and no evidence has been presented against him despite at least 20 scheduled hearings at the Special Criminal Court, Nkom told CPJ.
+Each time Vamoulké has appeared in court, the prosecution has requested postponement in order to bring evidence, and each time the judge has agreed, according to Nkom.

 In October 2017, the International Union of Francophone Press in a Facebook post attested to Vamoulké’s integrity and called his ongoing detention "a relentless attempt to demonstrate guilt despite the absence of facts justifying such an accusation."

 Nkom told CPJ in late September 2019 that Vamoulké has been diagnosed with asthma, glaucoma, and neuropathy, a nerve disorder, while in prison, and said that he has applied for evacuation to a medical facility outside Cameroon.

 “I am not bedridden, but the evolution of the disease can lead to paralysis of the lower limbs where there is already insensibility of the sole of my left foot,” Vamoulké told CPJ in a message sent through Nkom.

 Communication Minister Rene Sadi, who is a government spokesperson, did not respond to a text message in late 2019 seeking comment.
 His adviser Charles Manda also did not respond to calls, emails, or texts via messaging app.